LpeX/kilo-tool-readme/README.md

 Note: We are going to use Cheat Engine to find our Cemu_Base code

-4. In Cheat Engine there will be an icon that is glowing different colours, you will want to click that button and select Cemu from the list provided.
+4. In Cheat Engine there will be an icon that is glowing different colors, you will want to click that button and select Cemu from the list provided.

-5. Now that the Cemu process has been selected, right click on the box where it says Value Type and select the top option which should say **"Define new custom type (Auto Assembler)"**
+5. Now that the Cemu process has been selected, right-click on the box where it says Value Type and select the top option which should say **"Define new custom type (Auto Assembler)"**

 6. A box will appear with some code in it, delete all the code in this box and replace it with the code provided in this [Paste Bin](https://pastebin.com/U3xSNvVE) and hit OK.